 How to Apply for an Award

-Every fall, all Music Academy alumni are invited to apply for this annual funding and business development opportunity with projects that address a need in the performing arts or beyond.
+Every fall, all Music Academy alumni are invited to apply for this opportunity to launch or develop projects that address a need in the performing arts or beyond.
 Each awardee receives:

-- Up to $20,000 to support a creative project that blazes a bold new trail
+- Significant funds to support a creative project

 The Alumni Enterprise Awards (AEA):